 Recently, in foreign political and political circles, as well as in the media, the term "Indo-Pacific region" is increasingly encountered.
 This new concept is replacing the more familiar and long-established phrase "Asia-Pacific region" (ATR).
 However, this neologism is not so much geographic as geopolitical.
 Behind it lies the fact that after the end of the Cold War, the tectonic shifts in the economy and the fundamental changes in the geopolitical landscape based on them are taking place in the basin of the Pacific and Indian Oceans.
 These phenomena give rise to the desire to consider the basins of the two great oceans as a single economic and geopolitical space, and also to plan them as a general theater of possible military clashes of the world's leading powers.

-According to Japanese and other foreign experts, the main driving force of this reformatting is China, which conducts offensive operations in the East China Sea, claims to much of the South China Sea, and also strengthens its military presence in the Indian Ocean.
-It is for this reason that the term "Indo-Pacific region" was actively used by the US with the coming to power of President Donald Trump.
-So, during Trump's trip to Asia in November 2017, he repeatedly used the term and never used the definition of "Asia-Pacific region".
-It should be noted, however, that the concept of the "Indo-Pacific region" in accordance with the catch phrase "everything new is a well-forgotten old" is in fact not such a fresh verbal invention in the sphere of geopolitics.
+According to Japanese and other foreign experts, the main driving force behind this reformatting is China, which is conducting offensive activities in the East China Sea, laying claims to most of the South China Sea, and also strengthening its military presence in the Indian Ocean.
+It is for this reason that the term "Indo-Pacific" was actively used by the United States with the coming to power of President Donald Trump.
+So, during Trump's trip to Asia in November 2017, he repeatedly used this term and never once used the definition of "Asia-Pacific region."
+It should be noted, however, that the concept of "Indo-Pacific" in accordance with the catch phrase "everything new is well forgotten old" is actually not such a fresh verbal invention in the field of geopolitics.